Lithuania proper

-Lithuania proper sometimes is also called Lithuania Major, particularly in contrast with Lithuania Minor.
+Lithuania proper is sometimes also called Lithuania Major, particularly in contrast with Lithuania Minor.

 The Lithuanian geographer Kazys Pakštas wrote that Lithuania proper was known since the administrative division of the Grand Duchy of Lithuania in 1566, when the name was assigned to the palatinates of Vilnius and Trakai.
 The name was used in documents and maps.
 Lithuania proper also included the Duchy of Samogitia.

 Evolution of the term

 Before the Grand Duchy of Lithuania

 A few Baltic confederations from the second half of the 12th century and the 13th century are known.

-Historians designate Lithuania Proper (or Land of Lithuania in a narrow sense) as a Lithuanian land that existed prior to Grand Duchy of Lithuania, near other lands: Land of Nalšia, Land of Deltuva, Land of Upytė.
-According to Henryk Łowmiański, Lithuania Proper was in nucleus of future Trakai Voivodeship between rivers: Nemunas, Neris and Merkys.
-Tomas Baranauskas suggests that Lithuania Proper was around Ašmena area, ethnic Lithuanian lands in modern Belarus.
-According to Mikola Yermalovich (although his reliability is questioned by other scholars) Lithuania (Летапiсная Лiтва, literary: Lithuania of chronicles) was in the upper Nemunas region, now in modern Belarus.
+Historians designate Lithuania proper (or the Land of Lithuania in a narrow sense) as a Lithuanian land that existed prior to Grand Duchy of Lithuania, near other lands: Land of Nalšia, Land of Deltuva, Land of Upytė.
+According to Henryk Łowmiański, Lithuania proper was in the nucleus of future Trakai Voivodeship between rivers: Nemunas, Neris and Merkys.
+Tomas Baranauskas suggests that Lithuania proper was around Ašmena area, ethnic Lithuanian lands in modern Belarus.
+According to Belarusian writer Mikola Yermalovich (although his reliability is questioned by scholars) Lithuania (Летапiсная Лiтва, literary: Lithuania of chronicles) was in the upper Nemunas region, now in modern Belarus.

 In the Grand Duchy of Lithuania

-Scholars often use term Lithuania proper to refer to lands inhabited by ethnic Lithuanians as opposed to lands controlled by the Grand Duchy of Lithuania inhabited by Ruthenians (ancestors of modern Belarusians, Ukrainians and Russians), Poles, Lithuanian Jews or many other nationalities.
-Already during the Grand Duchy times, Lithuania Proper was a term designated to land where Lithuanians live.
-Administratively it consisted of Vilnius Voivodeship, Trakai Voivodeship and the Duchy of Samogitia.
-This division continued even after Polish-Lithuanian Commonwealth was partitioned.
-Thus Grand Duchy of Lithuania was divided into such historical regions: Samogitia (literally Lower Lithuania), Lithuania Proper and Ruthenia.
+Scholars often use the term Lithuania proper to refer to lands inhabited by ethnic Lithuanians as opposed to lands controlled by the Grand Duchy of Lithuania inhabited by Ruthenians (ancestors of modern Belarusians and Ukrainians), Poles, Lithuanian Jews or many other nationalities.
+Already during the Grand Duchy times, Lithuania proper was a term designated to land where Lithuanians live.
+Administratively, it consisted of Vilnius Voivodeship, Trakai Voivodeship and the Duchy of Samogitia.
+This division continued even after the Polish–Lithuanian Commonwealth was partitioned.
+Thus, the Grand Duchy of Lithuania was divided into the historical regions Samogitia (literally Lower Lithuania), Lithuania proper and Ruthenia.